 Organizations that don’t use a services management tool often run their businesses with a cobbled-together web of interconnected spreadsheets or, worse yet, on disconnected whiteboards scattered throughout the organization.
 In these environments, different people often have different definitions of what resource utilization means, and access to what actual utilization was is far from open or ubiquitous.

 In a company that uses a centralized PSA tool, however, everyone has a common understanding of how resource utilization is measured for that specific business.
 And, the data of what an individual’s or a group’s utilization actually is can be provided as openly as needed, from the management team down to the individual consultant.

 Staffing and resource management tools

 Once an organization understands how to measure utilization, it can go about the business of managing it.
-One of the keys to efficiently managing utilization is having access to tools to enable the individual project manager to express the staffing needs on his or her projects.
-Resource managers then need additional tools to efficiently match those needs to the availability of appropriate resources.
+One of the keys to managing resource utilization efficiency is having access to tools to enable the individual project manager to express the staffing needs on his or her projects.
+Resource managers then need capable resource management and scheduling tools to efficiently match those needs to the availability of appropriate resources.

 Capacity planning and management tools

 Finally, once an organization is able to model the micro world of individual people and individual projects needs in an accurate, trustworthy manner, the real fun begins.
 Managers can take and aggregate together all that granular detail to form a more macro view of supply and demand for people with various skill sets, expertise, certifications, experiences, or geographic location.
 This view provides answers to the critical strategic questions of whether to hire, whether to partner, what skill sets to develop, what new business can be handled, whether the future holds feast or famine.